sevenseasofbri/tp/docs/UserGuide.md

 ![AddCircuit](diagrams/AddCircuitLabel.png)

-### 6.4 Calculating effective value <a name="calc-circ"></a>
+### 6.4 Calculating Effective Value <a name="calc-circ"></a>

 This command calculates the various effective values based on the `template` configuration.
-If calculating `reff`, `ceff`, or `leff`, the component must be part of the current circuit template.
+While calculating `reff`, `ceff`, or `leff`, the component must be part of the current circuit template.
 You can obtain the various values detailed below quickly after setting the necessary components.

 <div markdown="span" class="alert alert-warning">